ammar-mansuri/safencrypt/Readme.md

 12. How to correctly specify key derivation using PBKDF2?

     When using SafEncrypt you don’t have to worrry about interacting with PBKDF2 directly.
-In order to derive the key from a password, you just need to use the method ".generateKeyFromPassword("strongPassword".getBytes())" and provide the password in bytes when using the SafEncrypt builder.
+In order to derive the key from a password, you just need to use the method ".generateKeyFromPassword("strongPassword".toCharArray())" and provide the password in bytes when using the SafEncrypt builder.
 SafEncrypt will generate the key from the user provided password and use it for encryption purposes.
 The default algorithm for password based key generation is "PBKDF2WithHmacSHA512".
 However, if you want to change the key derviation algorithm you can provide an Enum from the KeyAlgorithm class in the second paramater when specifying the password.

 13. How can I securely store a key after encryption?